 - First-party data.

 Expansion of partnerships and strategies within the digital ecosystem will also help drive better performance, evaluation, and measurement in a cookieless world.

 First-party cookies vs. Third-party cookies

 Let’s start from the beginning and first demystify the concept of the “cookieless world”, so here goes: first-party cookies (or “good” cookies) are not going anywhere.
 So, our world will not be entirely cookieless.

-Personal device identifiers (such as Apple’s IDFA), used to identify consumer activity within the app on their devices (to track app installs, etc.) will now be very limited.
+(such as Apple’s IDFA), used to identify consumer activity within the app on their devices (to track app installs, etc.) will now be very limited

 EU’s General Data Protection Regulation (GDPR) and emerging laws like Brazil’s Lei Geral de Proteção de Dados (LGPD) and The California Consumer Privacy Act (CCPA) are creating a new legal framework for the use of personal data and setting a new course in internet history.